 Another fun thing to do in Oia that most people miss is a wine tasting!

-The island of Santorini is known for its volcanic soil and dry, windy climate, which create bold, crisp wines—especially the local white variety Assyrtiko.
+The island of Santorini is known for its volcanic soil and dry, windy climate, which creates bold, crisp wines, especially the local white variety Assyrtiko.
 If you’ve never tried it before, this is the place to do it!

 Lastly, those wanting to visit several wineries in one day should visit a winery tour like this one.